 It also comes installed with Studio, and you can find it in the

 To access it, simply click the Start button, and search for the Diagnostics Tool application.
-Please note that this only works for

 The Diagnostic Tool is based on profiles, which gather information using collectors.
 A profile is a set of collectors specialized in gathering specific information, depending on the issues you have.
 The tool comes with a couple of predefined profiles, each with a specific set of collectors, but it is also possible to create your own profiles, each suited for a particular issue.
 Even if you start of with a predefined profile, you can later on add or remove collectors, depending on what information needs to be gathered.